OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 This course anchors three Practical Activity Groups: PAG 4 (Enzyme rates), with cross-connections to PAG 5 (Colorimetry) and PAG 6 (Chromatography and electrophoresis).

-PAG 4 covers the investigation of how a named variable affects enzyme reaction rate, with quantitative analysis through initial-rate determination from a tangent at t = 0.
-The full kinetic vocabulary (Vmax, apparent Km, the rate-versus-substrate hyperbola that plateaus at saturation, the bell-shaped rate-versus-pH and rate-versus-temperature curves) is the toolkit examiners expect candidates to deploy on PAG 4 graphs.
+PAG 4 covers the investigation of how a named variable affects enzyme reaction rate, with quantitative analysis through initial-rate determination from a tangent at t=0.
+The full kinetic vocabulary (Vmax, apparent Km, the rate-versus-substrate hyperbola that plateaus at saturation, the bell-shaped rate-versus-pH curve and the rise-peak-fall rate-versus-temperature curve) is the toolkit examiners expect candidates to deploy on PAG 4 graphs.

-PAG 5 covers the use of a colorimeter to quantify reaction extent — for example to follow the decolourisation of DCPIP in a dehydrogenase assay, or to follow the disappearance of starch via iodine in an amylase reaction.
-PAG 6 covers chromatographic and electrophoretic separation; gel electrophoresis of DNA fragments — a direct application of the phosphate backbone's negative charge introduced in this course — is the canonical analytic technique for the biotechnology content downstream.
+PAG 5 covers the use of a colorimeter to quantify reaction extent — for example to follow the decolourisation of DCPIP in a dehydrogenase assay, or to follow the disappearance of starch via iodine in an amylase reaction; a calibration curve of absorbance against known concentration lets an unknown be read off.
+PAG 6 covers chromatographic and electrophoretic separation; gel electrophoresis of DNA fragments — a direct application of the phosphate backbone's negative charge introduced in this course, which is why DNA migrates toward the positive electrode — is the canonical analytic technique for the biotechnology content downstream.

 Closing and Next Steps